Sound approximate and asymptotic probabilistic bisimulations for PCTL: Abstract

 \section{Abstract}

 We tackle the problem of establishing the soundness of approximate bisimilarity with respect to PCTL and its relaxed semantics.
-To this purpose, we consider a notion of bisimilarity similar to the one introduced by Desharnais, Laviolette, and Tracol, which is parametric with respect to an approximation error $\distD$, and to the depth $\stepsN$ of the observation along traces.
+To this purpose, we consider a notion of bisimilarity inspired by the one introduced by Desharnais, Laviolette, and Tracol, and parametric with respect to an approximation error $\distD$, and to the depth $\stepsN$ of the observation along traces.
 Essentially, our soundness theorem establishes that, when a state $\stateQ$ satisfies a given formula up-to error $\distD$ and steps $\stepsN$, and $\stateQ$ is bisimilar to $\stateQi$ up-to error $\distDi$ and enough steps, we prove that $\stateQi$ also satisfies the formula up-to a suitable error $\distDii$ and steps $\stepsN$.
 The new error $\distDii$ is computed from $\distD,\distDi$ and the formula, and only depends linearly on $\stepsN$.
-We provide a detailed overview of our soundness proof, which exploits the min-cut/max-flow theorem on graphs.
+We provide a detailed overview of our soundness proof.